Tony-MK/Tony-MK/README.md

-- 👋 Hey,
+- 👋 Hey there,
 - Welcome to my Github Profile.
-My name is Antony Kithinzi (@Tony-MK) and am a Software Engineer from Kenya who loves open source code.
+- My name is Antony Kithinzi (@Tony-MK) and I am a software engineer from Kenya.
-- I mainly love to write code which involes creating APIs and websockets, designing web applications, scraping data from the web and training ML models.
+- I mainly love to write code for application program interfaces, websockets, web applications, scraping data and numerical computations.
 - Like to contact me ?
-You can email me at kithinzi@gmail.com
+You can email me at kithinzi97@gmail.com
 <!---
 - 👀 I’m interested in ...
 - 🌱 I’m currently learning ...